loading spinner

 Keep the Pace

-Walking up to 5-10 blocks per day, with some paved paths, and some dirt or uneven paths.
+Walking between 1-2 miles over the course of each day, with some paved paths, and some dirt or uneven paths or trails with exposed roots.
 Standing up to one hour in museums and outdoor classroom locations.
 Elevators unavailable at most locations.
 Buses do not have lifts.

 • Spend a day on Orcas Island to enjoy the panoramic marine vista from Mount Constitution and a unique schoolhouse from the 1800s.